None of the above (India): Performance

 In many elections, NOTA has won more votes than many of the political parties that contested.

-The highest NOTA record is Indore Lok Sabha constituency in 2024 elections saw more than 2 lakh votes polled for NOTA.
-The candidate has won in Indore with a 10.09 lakh margin, receiving 12,26,751 votes.
-His nearest competitor was NOTA, with 2,18,674 votes 16.28 percent of votes) which was reportedly due to withdrawal of opposition at the last moment.
+The highest NOTA record is Indore Lok Sabha constituency in 2024 elections saw more than 200,000 votes polled for NOTA.
+The candidate has won in Indore by a margin of 1.009 million, receiving 1,226,751 votes.
+His nearest competitor was NOTA, with 218,674 votes (16.28 percent), which was reportedly due to withdrawal of opposition at the last moment.

-The previous NOTA record-holder was Gopalganj, Bihar, in 2019, when 51,660 voters chose this option which is 5 percent of votes.
+The previous NOTA record-holder was Gopalganj, Bihar, in 2019, when 51,660 voters, or 5 percent, chose this option.
 In the 2014 Lok Sabha elections, NOTA garnered 46,559 votes in Nilgiris in Tamil Nadu by pocketing nearly 5 percent of votes cast there.

 In many constituencies, votes received by NOTA have been higher than the margin by which the candidate has won.
 Observations have been made that NOTA can influence more citizens to participate in voting, though there is a danger that the novelty factor associated with NOTA will gradually erode.

 A pie chart depicting the scenario where (top) the number of votes polled for the None of the Above (NOTA) option are greater than the Victory Margin in an election where NOTA has no electoral value versus (bottom) two scenarios where the NOTA voters would have chosen one of the winning parties, leading to two different outcomes.

 However, it seems that the popularity of NOTA is growing with time.
 NOTA has not managed to secure a majority, but in many of the elections since its introduction - including the 2014 Lok Sabha Elections as well as several Assembly Elections - the number of NOTA votes polled has been higher than the victory margin in many constituencies.

 In the 2017 Gujarat Assembly Elections, the total vote share of NOTA was lesser only than the Bharatiya Janata Party (BJP), Congress, and Independent Candidates.
 In 118 constituencies, NOTA polled the third largest vote share after BJP and Congress.

 In the 2018 Karnataka Assembly Elections, NOTA polled more votes than some parties with a nation-wide presence such as CPI (M) and BSP.
 In the Madhya Pradesh Assembly Elections conducted in 2018, the difference between the vote share of the BJP and Congress was just 0.1%, whereas NOTA polled a vote share of 1.4%.
 In the South Gwalior Constituency, the sitting MLA Narayan Singh Kushwah lost by 121 votes, whereas NOTA got 1550 votes.
 Had all the NOTA voters hypothetically voted for Kushwah, he would have won by a huge margin.

 In the 2014 Lok Sabha Elections, 2G scam accused MP - A Raja (DMK candidate) - lost to the AIADMK candidate, while NOTA emerged with the third largest vote share, possibly as an expression of public anger towards corrupt candidates.

 In the 2019 Indian general election, about 1.04 percent of the voters chose to vote for NOTA, with Bihar and Assam leading with 2.08 percent NOTA voters.